 Wendy Palmer, DS District Coordinator | 971-722-8881 | TTY: 503-246-4072

 There are a variety of Notetaking Support Options.
-Eligible students should discuss their notetaking options with a disability services counselor to determine the best method for each class setting.
+Eligible students should request a meeting with DS or attend a training session to determine which options might work best for each class.

 - Peer Notetakers